Selection of the Most Probable Best: Empirical Analysis

 \subsection{Synthetic example}

 We consider a set of synthetic examples to test robustness of the six algorithms in comparison under different problem configurations.
-We adopt $k =10$ and $B = 50$, and assume $p_b = 1/B$ for all $1\leq b \leq 50$ for all experiments; the unequal probability case can be found in Appendix~\ref{ec:unequal}.
+We adopt $k =10$ and $B = 50$, and assume $p_b = 1/B$ for all $1\leq b \leq 50$; a case with unequal probabilities can be found in Appendix~\ref{ec:unequal}.
 Both cases exhibit the same conclusion.
-For each macro run, we randomize the simulation output standard deviations, $\{\lambda_i(\theta_b)\}$, by sampling them from uniform distribution $U[4, 6]$.
+All simulation variances are assumed to be known in this section.